Facing the Ugly Truth: Why ‘Casual Meth Use’ Isn’t a Good IdeaYou are here:

 Meth is popular because it produces increased feelings of increased energy, euphoria, and suppressed appetite.
 But, the truth about meth is that it will have severe effects on a person’s health in several ways.
 The drug has a high potential for psychological and physical dependence.
 Due to its psychostimulant properties, it can cause dangerous and irreversible side effects.

-Are Meth Side Effects Worse Than Opioids?
+Are Casual Meth Use Side Effects Worse Than Opioids?